Skip to content

 • new assessments of other major contractors.

-The WHSQ assessment team will assess the principal contractors' hazardous manual tasks risk management systems followed by on-site verification of principal contractors' systems.
-Specifically, they will assess hazardous manual tasks compliance with the WHS legislation and measure change in those who participated in phase one.
+The WHSQ assessment team assessed the principal contractors' hazardous manual tasks risk management systems followed by on-site verification of principal contractors' systems.
+Specifically, they assessed hazardous manual tasks compliance with the WHS legislation and measured change in those who participated in phase one.

-The assessments provide an opportunity for organisations in both commercial and civil construction sectors to:
+The assessments provided an opportunity for organisations in both commercial and civil construction sectors to:

 • assess the effectiveness of their current hazardous manual task risk management systems